evannetwork/evannetwork.github.io/docs/2000_how_it_works/2200_services/2250_ens_name_service.md

 ---
-title: "Namespaces"
+title: "ENS name service"
 parent: How it works
+grand_parent: Services
-nav_order: 2240
+nav_order: 2250
-permalink: /docs/how_it_works/namespaces.html
+permalink: /docs/how_it_works/services/ensnameservice.html
 ---

 # Namespaces

+The blockchain consists of a large amount of hashes ... of profiles ... smart contracts ... or DApps.
+When someone deploys a smart contract on evan.network, the contract gets a unique hash/id where the new contract can be called.

+On the internet we have the same scheme with ip addresses.
+When you call www.google.de the browser calls the DNS server for the ip address of the url. and you browser calls the ip of the dns entry

-Evan.network employs its own registrar of the Ethereum Name Service (ENS) to provide unique namespaces for DApps and identities on the platform.
+On evan.network we have deployed the derivat of the DNS ... the Ethereum Name Service (ENS).
+With this service we can provide unique namespaces for DApps and identities on the platform.
 With the help of unique namespaces your blockchain applications and identities receive a human-readable address.

 Just as with normal URLs this makes it possible for your DApps to be reachable from the WWW without any additional tools needed.